SeungjH/EnhancedCopyPasteChromeEx/README.md

     - doesn't work on google docs
     - create a popoup page
     - double clicking the word and highlighting and then pasting doesn't work

+3/11

+It turns out that I cannot access text in iFrame for security reasons; so for now, it cannot change texts in google docs